botbreeder/what-the-matrix-is/README.md

 If an AI is connected to a text-world, capable of showing plausible cause-consequence chains, the percepts we feed it with would be like textual descriptions floating dynamically in a 3D space.
 For visual and audio senses, a typical 3d game engine, running headless, could provide the space-time skeleton on which "semantic textures", made of qualitative/quantitive descriptions (potentially expressed in a subset of a natural language), could be applied to form this world.

+The name of the game is still [Open City](https://github.com/botbreeder/open-city).

 ## Percepts

 This is literally about semantic information embedded in a 3D scene.
 Say you have a red sphere in front of you.
 Having an RGB value of 255,0,0 doesn’t carry the “redness” of the sphere, but having a description like “this is red” does.
 But that’s not all.
 The agent doesn’t receive an objective description of a 3D scene, but a view, as delivered by a “semantic camera”.
 If you’re looking towards north, and the sphere is located east, you’ll see it on your right.